 lowercase when generic, but uppercase when the term is included as part of the formal name of a group; see alsoregent, regents and CMS 8.67

-her degree year is MS’78; her titles are president and chief alumni officer of the Wisconsin Alumni Association
+her degree year is MS’78; her titles are special Advisor and President Emerita, WAA

 boys, men, girls, women